The Commonwealth Games, 23 July to 3 August 2014

 As part of Glasgow's bid to hold the 2014 Games, the UK and Scottish Governments guaranteed the allocation of the spectrum required for the organisation of the Games.
-Ofcom is responsible for managing spectrum for the Games, in accordance with these Government guarantees.
-This involves:
+Ofcom was responsible for managing spectrum for the Games, in accordance with these Government guarantees.
+This involved:

 2. Arranging all the spectrum licences in good time in support of the plan.

 3. Resolving harmful interference caused by or to spectrum use associated with the Glasgow 2014 Commonwealth Games.